hiero-ledger/hiero-did-sdk-js/packages/publisher-internal/README.md

 # @hashgraph-did-sdk/publisher-internal

-This package delivers a publisher component, crucial for streamlined transaction management on the Hedera network.
-As part of the [Hashgraph DID SDK](https://github.com/Swiss-Digital-Assets-Institute/hashgraph-did-sdk-js), it provides a standardized implementation of the [Publisher](https://swiss-digital-assets-institute.github.io/hashgraph-did-sdk-js/documentation/0.0.1/04-implementation/components/publisher/guide.html) interface, simplifying transaction submission and execution for DID operations.
+This package provides the `Publisher` class, a core component of the Hashgraph DID SDK.
+It offers a standardized way to submit and execute transactions on the Hedera network, simplifying the process of interacting with the Hedera Consensus Service (HCS).
+The `Publisher` class adheres to the `Publisher` interface, ensuring consistency and interoperability within the Hedera DID ecosystem.

 ## Features

+*   **Transaction Submission:**  Submits transactions to the Hedera network for DID operations.
+*   **Transaction Execution:**  Executes transactions on the Hedera network, ensuring reliable processing.
-- **Simplified Transaction Submission:**  Provides a streamlined method for submitting any type of transaction to the Hedera network, abstracting away low-level details.
+*   **Network Interaction:** Provides a streamlined interface for interacting with the Hedera network.
-- **Automatic Network Detection:**  Intelligently detects the Hedera network (mainnet, testnet, previewnet) based on the provided client, simplifying configuration.
+*   **Network Detection:** Automatically detects the Hedera network environment (mainnet, testnet).
-- **Error Handling:** Includes robust error handling to provide informative messages and facilitate debugging.
+*   **Error Handling:**  Includes robust error handling for transaction failures and network issues.
-- **Extensible:** Designed for extensibility, allowing for future enhancements and adaptations to evolving Hedera network features.
+*   **Extensibility:** Designed for extensibility to support future Hedera network features.
+*   **TypeScript Support:** Built with TypeScript to enhance developer experience and type safety.

 ## Installation